Bank of America Plaza (Dallas): Lighting

 The building's facetted facade was first accented at night by nearly 2 mile of green argon lighting running primarily at the edges and corners of the tower.
+The lighting design concept was by Theo Kondos Associates, lighting design firm in New York, NY.
 Due to the green lighting, the building is often referred to as "The Pickle."
 Green was chosen over red or blue because it is more visible from a distance.
 It has also been reported that the second tower, if built would have been accented with purple lighting (often called “The Eggplant”).

 Several months later, many of the argon tubes had burnt out due to a combination of several high voltage phenomena—one of which is referred to as the "corona effect" that discharges high voltage at the ends of the tube connections burning them out.
 After an intensive study, the developer shut down the entire lighting system and replaced it with a "mid-point grounded" system and larger, 18 mm tubes.
 Cold temperatures continued to plague the replacement system's performance.

 In a renovation project that began in May 2013, the original green argon lighting was replaced with multi-colored LED tubes.
 The renovations were 90 percent complete by November 14, 2013, when the LED outline was showcased at the re-lighting ceremony.
 This was made possible by Innovative Lighting in Irving, and Turner Construction.